 - Blood clots in the veins;

-- A high blood prolactin level (the hormone that produces milk), which can sometimes lead to breast enlargement and the production of breast milk in both women and men.
+- High blood prolactin level (the hormone that produces milk), which can sometimes lead to breast enlargement and the production of breast milk in both women and men.

-Some medicines may cause drowsiness, dizziness or you to feel faint if you take them when you take this medicine.
-Other interactions can occur too, so it is important to talk to your doctor or pharmacist if you are taking any other medication, including herbal medicines, before you begin to take Prochlorperazine.
+Some medicines may cause drowsiness, dizziness or you to feel faint if you take them when you take prochlorperazine tablets.
+Other interactions can also occur, so it is important to talk to your doctor or pharmacist if you are taking any other medication, including herbal medicines, before you begin to take prochlorperazine.

-Prochlorperazine can only be prescribed by a doctor and is not available over-the-counter in a pharmacy.
+Prochlorperazine tablets can only be prescribed by a doctor and are not available over-the-counter in a pharmacy.

-No, you cannot get Prochlorperazine without a prescription.
+No, you cannot get prochlorperazine tablets without a prescription.

 Cunha, J.P.
 30 November 2016.
 Prochlorperazine MALEATE TABLETS.